top of page

 Interior Protection and Padding

 The Thule 100502 uses an inbuilt rail - to securely fasten the bike, meaning that cushioning or foam padding is not required.
-The bike stays safe and secure.
-You can customise the fixing based on your bike's dimensions for a perfect fit.

 Man pulling large black suitcase in modern airport with glass walls and purple ceiling lights.
 Text: "Packing light 😂".